isomerpages/nlb-biblioasia/_oct-to-dec-2013/“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 <br>
 <div style="background-color: white;">
 <img src="/images/Vol-15-issue-3/daguerreotypes-to-dry-plates/Daguerreotypes19.jpg" style="width: 100px; height: 100px;">
 <b>Janice Loo</b> is an Associate Librarian with the National Library Content and Services division.
-She graduated with a B.A.
-(Hons) in Southeast Asian Studies with a second major in History from the National University of Singapore in 2011.
+She graduated with a BA (Hons) in Southeast Asian Studies with a second major in History from the National University of Singapore in 2011.
 She keeps a casual record of food-related discoveries from the library's collections at eatarchive.tumblr.com.
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-9/issue-3/oct-dec-2013/"><center>Back to Issue</center></a>